Central heating – online monitoring for saving

 Household waste: separating reduces collection charge

 Correct waste separation conserves resources and preserves the environment.
 But it also saves you cash.
 How?
-In Berlin, a collection charge is only levied for the little bin (the so-called grey bin).
-All other bins, like the yellow bin (for green dot packaging material), the blue bin (for paper and cardboard), the organic recycling bin, and the orange box (for bulky and recyclable waste) and waste glass containers glass are for now collected free of charge.
+In Berlin, quite a considerable collection charge is levied for the household waste bin (the so-called gray bin or “Graue Tonne”); the collection charge for the recyclable food and garden waste bin (the “Biotonne”) and the recycling paper and cardboard waste bins is relatively low.
+All other bins, like the green dot or yellow bins for recyclable plastics (the “Gelbe Tonne”), the orange box (for bulky waste and recyclable scrap and waste) and the glass bins are, for now at least, still free of charge.

-As most domestic waste is recyclable, the number of grey bins can either be maintained or even reduced if household waste is sorted correctly.
-This leads to lower collection charges, leaving more money in your pocket.
+Because the majority of household waste is recyclable, the number of gray bins can either be maintained or may even be reduced if household waste is separated properly.
+This leads to lower collection charges and overall costs, leaving you with more money in your pocket.

 In some of our properties there is also in addition to the above bins a refuse chute that guides the domestic waste into the correct bin.
 The chute allows the collection charge to be distributed according to the number of disposals, which increases the incentive to separate waste.
 Improved waste separation means fewer little (grey) bins and lower collection charges.
 And it helps to conserve the environment too.